BredaUniversityResearch/MSPChallenge-Simulation-Example/README.md

      - valueName: the name of KPI.
 Its value will be shown in the dashboard widget.

        Note that the kpi definitions are per country (- Green, - Red, etc).
 See [known limitations](#known-limitations).

-   You can change this later on, when you have implemented your own simulation.
 1. Press on the "Save" button after filling in all the fields.
 1. With the watchdog server still running, let's create a game session on the [Server manager web application](http://localhost/manager).